SekiroRong/mmdetection3d/README.md

 # Change log -----SekiroRong

+* 2022.11.16

+Redesigned config of SST and FSD for KITTI

 * 2022.11.12

 Add Config of kitti version SST and FSD, and their implements can be found on https://github.com/tusen-ai/SST